Founder / Executive Director

 Susan, Josephine, Esther, Esther, Esther, Zipporah, Grace, Florence, Jihan, Mercy, Susan, Alice, Margaret, Joyce, Jane, Beatrice, Jane, Teresiah, Peninah, Margaret, Hannah, Miriam, Teresiah, Zipporah, Monica, Anne, Emily

 Our Malaika Mums are the amazing group of women that produce CTC's L.I.F.E.
 Line of handmade and environmentally conscious products.
 The L.I.F.E.
 Line provides an income for the Mums and their families and supports the education of special needs children in our Malaika Kids program.
 There are 27 Mum's in the program, most of them pictured here.

-Mum Peter, "CuCu" Jane, Martha, Jane, Margaret & Miriam
+Mama Peter, Cucu Jane, Jane, Margaret & Miriam